-Makhni sauce is a vibrant, aromatic tomato sauce that you can use to prepare numerous lip smacking dishes.
+Makhani sauce is a vibrant, aromatic tomato sauce that you can use to prepare numerous lip smacking dishes.
 It is freezer friendly and comes in very handy on those busy days when you crave for restaurant like curries.
-I have been trying this makhni sauce recipe for several years now.
-And it has managed to create several wow moments.
+I have been trying this makhani sauce/ makhani masala recipe for several years now.
+And it has managed to create numerous wow moments.

-Start by adding few whole spices followed by the tomato puree, a good amount of water and few ground spices.
-It all gets simmered for about 20 minutes and what you get is the best aromatic Indian Makhni Sauce you ever tasted!
+Start by adding few whole spices followed by the tomato purée, a good amount of water and few ground spices.
+It all gets simmered for about 20 minutes and what you get is the best aromatic Indian Makhni Masala you ever tasted!

 What is Kasoori Methi ?
 (Dried Fenugreek Leaves)

-This sauce is a keeper my friend.
-Make a big batch, store in an airtight jar or zip lock pouch and it will last for months in the freezer.
+This Makhani Masala is a keeper, my friend.
+Make a big batch, store in an airtight jar or zip lock pouch, and it will last for months in the freezer.

 - 1 tablespoon oil

 - 2 cinnamon sticks

 - 1 tablespoon grated garlic

 - 1 tablespoon kasoori methi, dried fenugreek leaves

 - 1 tablespoon cinnamon powder